hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 ---
 layout: cloud
-page_title: "tfrun - Imports - Sentinel - Terraform Cloud"
+page_title: "tfrun - Imports - Sentinel - Terraform Cloud and Terraform Enterprise"
 description: |-
     The `tfrun` import provides access to data associated with a Terraform run.
 ---